unphased/code-nodes/README.md

   nested lists become comma-delimited strings (e.g., `['a', 'b'] → "a, b"`).
   Treat `result_lines` inside Python as a list; the node converts it to text when emitting.
+- `result_lines_list` mirrors `result_lines` but stays a Python list so you can wire the structured data elsewhere.
+Nested lists are formatted into strings using `output_delimiter` before inclusion.
 - `stdout` captures anything printed by the script.
 - `stderr` contains the formatted traceback if an exception occurs.
 - `ok` is `True` when the script executes without raising.